duff2013/Snooze/README.md

-# Snooze v6.3.6
+# Snooze v6.3.7

 ---
 Low power library for the Teensy LC/3.2/3.5/3.6/4.0 class microcontrollers.
 ---
 ***
+Teensy 4.0 v1 update!

 This is a maintenance update because of a change in the new class structure which the main Snooze Class is now decoupled from the Drivers and HAL.
 Now sleep*, deepSleepand hibernate work with T_LC and 3.x.
 Now the T_LC/36  Driver "Touch" works in "sleep" mode.

-Work on the  Teensy 4.0 is continuing.

 * not all drivers work in "sleep" yet.
 ***